Catholic Charities offers emergency prep and free produce to locals

 At the Boys & Girls Clubs of Napa Valley American Canyon Clubhouse, on Tuesdays from 4:30 to 5:30, a 20 lb. box of fresh produce is available to each family that comes to pick up meals for their children.

-In Calistoga, volunteers give out produce boxes at Our Lady of Perpetual Help church every Tuesday at 9 to 10 a.m.
+In Calistoga, volunteers give out produce boxes at Our Lady of Perpetual Help church every Tuesday from 9 to 10 a.m.

 “Access to healthy food is not always easy and affordable for everyone,” especially in rural areas, noted Hammar.